rodrigoaadias/UnoGameProjectCpp/README.md

 Creates and manage all classes and objects used in a match, like players, cards and turns.

 ### Round
-This is the class that handle how a round must be played.
+This is the class that handles how a round must be played.
 We have some derived rounds, like `JumpRound` that forces player skip its turn.

 ### DeckController
 It creates all cards that will be used in the game.
-It manage the deck cards, the discard pile and also shuffle cards when needed.
+It manages the deck cards, the discard pile and also shuffle cards when needed.

 ### Player
 This class represents a player in the game.
 It store the cards player has in hand, how to play a turn, the yell conditions, and the play options.